-Childrens Services Fund As a collaborative between Wu Yee Childrens Services, Whitney Young Child Development Center and Childrens Council of San Francisco, the San Francisco Vendor Voucher Program assists San Francisco low-to-moderate income families in paying for licensed childcare for children 0 - 13 years old.
+Childrens Services Fund As a collaborative between Wu Yee Childrens Services, Whitney Young Child Development Center and Childrens Council of San Francisco, The San Francisco Vendor Voucher Program assists San Francisco low-to-moderate income families in paying for licensed childcare for children 0-13 years old.
 It is designed to serve single-parent families who are working or have been offered employment, and two-parent families, of which either parent is working and offered employment and the other parent is working or enrolled in school or job training.
-Through the program, parents will be free to choose any licensed childcare provider, as well as receive child-care counseling.
+Through the program, parents will be free to choose any licensed child care provider, as well as receive child care counseling.
 Registration is on-going and enrollment is based on availability of open slots.
 For more information and application forms, call Wu Yee Childrens Services, 415-391-8993.

 Computer Classes Free after-school computer classes for low-income children in the Tenderloin, Mission, Chinatown and Western Addition are available through the Career Resources Development Center in San Francisco.
 For more information, call 415-775-8880.